The Long Voyage Home: Reception

-Critic Bosley Crowther, film critic for The New York Times, liked the screenplay, the message of the film, and John Ford's direction, and wrote "John Ford has truly fashioned a modern Odyssey—a stark and tough-fibered motion picture which tells with lean economy the never-ending story of man's wanderings over the waters of the world in search of peace for his soul...it is harsh and relentless and only briefly compassionate in its revelation of man's pathetic shortcomings.
-But it is one of the most honest pictures ever placed upon the screen; it gives a penetrating glimpse into the hearts of little men and, because it shows that out of human weakness there proceeds some nobility, it is far more gratifying than the fanciest hero-worshiping fare."
+Film critic Bosley Crowther of The New York Times liked the screenplay, the message of the film, and John Ford's direction, writing:John Ford has truly fashioned a modern Odyssey—a stark and tough-fibered motion picture which tells with lean economy the never-ending story of man's wanderings over the waters of the world in search of peace for his soul...it is harsh and relentless and only briefly compassionate in its revelation of man's pathetic shortcomings.
+But it is one of the most honest pictures ever placed upon the screen; it gives a penetrating glimpse into the hearts of little men and, because it shows that out of human weakness there proceeds some nobility, it is far more gratifying than the fanciest hero-worshiping fare.

-The staff at Variety magazine wrote "Combining dramatic content of four Eugene O'Neill one-act plays, John Ford pilots adventures of a tramp steamer from the West Indies to an American port, and then across the Atlantic with [a] cargo of high explosives.
-Picture is typically Fordian, his direction accentuating characterizations and adventures of the voyage."
+The staff at Variety magazine wrote:Combining dramatic content of four Eugene O'Neill one-act plays, John Ford pilots adventures of a tramp steamer from the West Indies to an American port, and then across the Atlantic with [a] cargo of high explosives.
+Picture is typically Fordian, his direction accentuating characterizations and adventures of the voyage.
 Harrison's Reports called it "A powerful picture, directed with skill and acted with artistry."
-Film Daily called it "a powerful, realistic vehicle, human and dramatic from main title to finis."
-John Mosher of The New Yorker wrote a rave review, calling it "one of the magnificent films of film history.
+Film Daily called it "a powerful, realistic vehicle, human and dramatic from main title to finish."
+John Mosher of The New Yorker wrote a rave review: "[One] of the magnificent films of film history.
 Never has the sea, its infinite pictorial possibilities, been so comprehended upon the screen and its beauty and its threat so eloquently conveyed."

 O'Neill told Ford the film was a "grand, deeply moving and beautiful piece of work...a great picture."

 Rotten Tomatoes reports 100% approval from critics, based on nine reviews.

-The title track of folk musician Phil Ochs's album Pleasures of the Harbour was directly inspired by a viewing of the film.
+The title track of folk musician Phil Ochs's album Pleasures of the Harbor was directly inspired by a viewing of the film.